paulkim94/cogs121-jp/milestone14.md

 - I took out the unnecessary form in the nav bar and switched the About and Map links
 - I put the facts page right after the homepage instead of the very end.

+Anthony Grandle:
+- I worked on removing the extra buttons that were on the left of the map
+- I implemented a facebook sharing feature using facebook's UI in order to allow for users to share links to websites for individual places on their saved itinerary
+- I made thumbnails for all the filter markers in photoshop and illustrator
+- I added a legend for all the filter markers next to all the filters
+- I added CSS that resized all of the images on the image slider
+- I worked on making sure the filters were responsive when resizing the window to a smaller window size until it reaches tablet size
+- I worked on fixing any remaining bugs with the filters as well as with the facebook sharing feature

 Completed Features of Application

 1) Save Feature